 The easiest way is to rent a bike in Ha Giang.
 There are few different companies to choose from, but we rented our bikes from QT Bikes & Tours.
 We paid 200,000 dongs per day for Honda Blade, but you can choose from many more, for example, a dirt bike Honda XR for 900,000 dongs.
 Their bikes are new and well maintained.
 The guys in the shop will recommend you the best tour based on the number of days you plan to stay.

 Where to stay in Ha Giang

 I usually use HotelsCombined.com to find accommodations.
 It’s safe, easy and reliable.
 In this area, you can also use Airbnb or just follow the recommendation from the bike rental shop.
 We rented our bikes from QT and they told us exactly where we can stay in each place.
-All places were amazing.
+All the places were amazing.
 We spent 5 days in Ha Giang province.
 When we arrive in the early morning we took another short nap in QT hostel (that is free if you rent a bike from them).
-Next two days we stayed in Du Gia village and stayed at QT Du Gia guest house (70.000 dong).
+Next two days we stayed in Du Gia village and stayed at QT Du Gia guest house (70.000 dongs).
 When we arrived at Dong Van we stayed in Da Nho hotel.
 Our last night we spent in a small village Nam Dam in an amazing homestay Hong Thu.
 All places are included on my map.